León Bollée

 After the first two machines, representing the class of direct-multiplying machines of Barbour and Verea, which remained relatively unknown, appeared a third one, which had a much better future—the machine of León Bollée (see biography of León Bollée) of Le Mans, France, which won a gold medal at the 1889 Paris Exposition.

 Léon Bollée (1870-1913) was a famous French inventor, auto manufacturer and racing enthusiast.
-Besides his passion to the automobiles, quite young Léon Bollée was obcessed by another passion—calculating machines and devices.
+Besides his passion for automobiles, young Léon Bollée was obsessed with another passion — calculating machines and devices.
 Starting from 1887, he devised several calculating machines: Direct Multiplier, Arithmographe (Small Multiplicator), Calculating Board, Small Adding Machine (see the nearby image), etc.

 The Arithmographe of Bollée is a simple mechanical calculating tool for multiplication and division, which used rulers of Genaille-Lucas, arranged in sheets (see the photo below).